atlasbot/docs/topics/Plugins.md

 Anything roles related is located here.
 Easily assign `Join Roles`, `Reaction Roles`, and `I Am Roles`.
 Manage your server's roles and get more information about them straight from any text channel.

+## Suggestions

+Open up a public feedback system to your users by enabling user created suggestions.
+Complete with optional staff-member verification, customizable vote emojis, and customizable message formatting.

+Get it now by becoming a [Premium](https://www.patreon.com/NotSylver) user.

 ## Tickets

 Allow members to easily create private channels to have one-on-one conversations with your server's staff team.